12 Best Things to Do in Yogyakarta That Aren't Just Borobudur

 3. Rappel Into Jomblang Cave

-I'm going to be honest: the 60-meter rappel into a jungle sinkhole terrified me.
-My hands were shaking on the rope.
-But at the bottom, after walking through a dark underground river passage, I emerged into an enormous cavern where a single shaft of sunlight pierced through the forest ceiling.
+The 60-meter rappel into a jungle sinkhole is genuinely heart-in-throat stuff — the kind of adventure that earns its bragging rights.
+At the bottom, after a walk through a dark underground river passage, the tunnel opens into an enormous cavern where a single shaft of sunlight pierces the forest ceiling.

-They call it cahaya surga — heavenly light.
-It appears between 10AM and noon.
-The beam illuminates the mist and ferns growing on the cave floor.
-For about 15 seconds, it's the most beautiful thing I've ever seen in nature.
+Locals call it cahaya surga — heavenly light.
+It appears between 10AM and noon, the beam igniting the mist and the ferns growing across the cave floor.
+For about 15 seconds, it's one of the most beautiful sights nature has to offer.

 Cost: 500,000 IDR ($31.50) through a licensed operator.
 Book at least a day ahead — slots are limited.